Revocable Living Trusts: Getting Started

 A living trust can be a way to manage your investments—for your benefit during your lifetime and for your family's benefit afterward.

 After your lifetime, the trust becomes irrevocable.
 Your specified loved ones can receive lifetime income or principal from the trust, or you can have their share given to them in a lump sum, much like a regular will.
 When the trust terminates, the remaining assets are given to the beneficiaries you chose, often in the form of percentages.
-Should you choose to include The University of Massachusetts Amherst in your trust as a beneficiary, we can use the percentage you designate to us for our important needs.
+Should you choose to include Futures in Education or Alive in Hope Foundation of the Diocese of Brooklyn in your trust as a beneficiary, we can use the percentage you designate to us for our important needs.

-If you'd like to remember UMass Amherst after your lifetime, share our bequest language, to add to your living trust, with your estate planning attorney.
+If you'd like to remember Roman Catholic Diocese of Brooklyn after your lifetime, share our bequest language, to add to your living trust, with your estate planning attorney.

 |Learn more about giving back through your will and living trust.|

-Please contact our gift planning specialist at 413-545-4200 or email@example.com if you have additional questions about supporting The University of Massachusetts Amherst through your revocable living trust.
+Please contact Tom O'Brien at 718-965-7375 or email@example.com if you have additional questions about supporting Roman Catholic Diocese of Brooklyn through your revocable living trust.
 We're happy to help without obligation and in confidence.

 Getting Started | Pros and Cons of Living Trusts | Living Trusts Q&A | Assessing Your Needs | Case Study | Choosing Your Trustee | Do You Still Need a Will? | Action Items